doldecomp/melee/docs/symbols.md

 - `hidden` Marked as "hidden" in the generated object.
 (Only used for extab)
 - `force_active` Marked as ["exported"](comment_section.md) in the generated object, and added to `FORCEACTIVE` in the generated `ldscript.lcf`.
 Prevents the symbol from being deadstripped.
 - `noreloc` Prevents the _contents_ of the symbol from being interpreted as addresses.
 Used for objects containing data that look like pointers, but aren't.
+- `noexport` When `export_all` is enabled, this excludes the symbol from being exported.
+Used for symbols that are affected by linker `-code_merging`.
+- `stripped` Indicates a symbol that was stripped by the linker.
+Used for symbols that affect the [common BSS inflation bug](common_bss.md), despite not existing in the final binary.